jovanovicjanna/unit1/project_1/crypto_wallet.md

                 output = True
     return output
 ```
 Making a registration system so that a client can open a Crypto Wallet is the first step in generating a digital ledger for that client.
-The client is given the option of logging in or registering (if that is the first time that he is entering the ledger), and in order to enter a digital ledger those two should match, othervise program is closing.
-That will provide protection of private data of my client.
+The client is given the option of logging in or registering (if that is the first time that he is entering the ledger), and in order to enter a digital ledger these two should match, othervise program is closing.
+That will provide protection of private data for my client.

 ## Main menu